-References and Installation (Python)
+Reference and Installation (Python)

-• [Not yet supported] PyPI installation;
+• 【Not yet supported】PyPI installation;

 • Binary installation;

-• Source code compilation and installation;
+• Source compilation installation;

 Python Environment Requirements